Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Conditional Variable Flow Matching

 \subsection{Stabilizing and Accelerating Training}

 Unlike previous flow matching frameworks, the empirical distribution, $q(z, w)$, cannot be sampled arbitrarily \citep{lipman_flow_2023, tong_simulation-free_2023}.
-Instead, samples must be drawn such that $w=(y_0, y_1)$ follows the optimal coupling $\pi(y_0,y_1)$.
-The theoretical reasons for this restriction are described in Appendix \ref{Appendix-Proofs}.
-Although the construction of $q(z|w)$ is arbitrary, the conditional OT coupling $\pi(z|w)$ provides reduced objective variance and quicker convergence characteristics.
-We present two components of the CVFM framework specifically targeted towards enforcing OT in the conditioning space (Theorem \ref{thm:generatevectorfield}).
+Samples must be drawn such that $w=(y_0, y_1)$ follows the identity coupling $\pi(y_0,y_1)$, the theoretical reasons for which are described in Appendix \ref{Appendix-Proofs}.
+We introduce two components to achieve this: an anisotropic transport cost, and a conditioning mismatch kernel.

-\textbf{Conditional Optimal Transport}: We modify the empirical distribution, $q(z, w)$, through identifying a static conditional OT map: $q(z,w) = \pi(z,w)$ between the source and target distributions.
-Necessarily, the identification of this map requires the introduction of a ground cost with support over the space $\mathcal{X} \times \mathcal{Y} : \mathbb{R}^N \times \mathbb{R}^M$.

-We would like to search for an OT map predominantly permitting movement across $\mathcal{X}$ and not $\mathcal{Y}$.
-In a very practical sense, given the continuous support of $\mathcal{Y}$, such a constraint would not be feasible within a finite number of samples.
-Instead, we moderate this requirement in a manner similar to concurrent proposals by \citet{kerrigan_dynamic_2024}, \citet{chemseddine_conditional_2024}, and \citet{baptista_conditional_2024} in the form of the proposed continuous non-negative cost function